-Status as of Gradle 8.5
+Status as of Gradle 8.9

-When isolated projects is enabled, Gradle applies two levels of caching during IDE sync:
+When Isolated Projects is enabled, Gradle applies two levels of caching during IDE sync:

-Gradle starts by applying coarse-grained caching.
 To do this, Gradle caches the result of the entire sync operation and reuses it when nothing that affects the IDE model has changed.
-When the cache entry can be reused, Gradle short-circuits the entire sync operation and simply returns the cached result to the IDE.
+When the cache entry can be reused, Gradle short-circuits the entire sync operation and returns the cached result to the IDE.

-Generally, the settings and build scripts affect the IDE model, but the source code of the projects does not.
-So, when these scripts change the cache entry cannot be reused.
-When this happens, Gradle falls back to fine-grained caching.
 To do this, Gradle caches the result of creating the tooling models for each project and reuses these models when nothing that affects them has changed.
-When the cached models for a project can be reused, Gradle short-circuits all work for that project, including the project’s configuration phase and other work such as dependency resolution.
+When a project’s cached models can be reused, Gradle short-circuits all work on that project, including the configuration phase and other work such as dependency resolution.

 This means that Gradle will only configure and create tooling models for projects whose configuration has changed.
 This work is done in parallel for each project.